rcantore/forupgrade-campsite/README.md

 ```
 DELETE http://localhost:8080/api/campsites/1/bookings/{id}
 ```
-Where *{id}* is the id provided on the sucessful response when creating the booking
+Where *{id}* is the id provided on the successful response when creating the booking

-On suscessful DELETE, a 200 (ok) Status Code will be returned, on Error a 500 Internal server Error and finally, if the indicated id doesn't exist, a 404 Not found will be returned.
+On successful DELETE, a 200 (ok) Status Code will be returned, on Error a 500 Internal server Error and finally, if the indicated id doesn't exist, a 404 Not found will be returned.